slunicko-ondra/foxtrot/README.md

 1. Clone this repository locally.
 Install Vagrant, VirtualBox and Anisble.
 2. Run `vagrant up` in the directory with this repository to instantiate the sandbox.
 3. Access an attacker machine (Kali) via VirtualBox console.
 Log in as `kali` with `kali` as password.
-4. In game_desing.md you'll find tasks, hits and solution.
-In props directory you'll find physical props used at hacking day in form of pictures.
+4. In [game_desing.md](./game_design.md), you'll find tasks, hints, and solutions.
+In the props directory, you'll find physical props used at hacking day in the form of pictures.
 5. Enjoy.

 ## Sources